When we moved into our house, one of the first renovations we wanted to undertake was to do a kitchen diner knock through.

 So the next phase, was putting it all back together again.
-The pillar in the room was staying as it is structural, so the first thing we did was pull our dining table in to check it fits.
+The pillar in the room can’t be removed as it is structural , so the first thing we did was pull our dining table in to check it fits.
 Thankfully it fits really well!
 So now it was on to sorting out the electrics and plastering, and getting quotes for the bifold door.
 We also needed to plan our kitchen diner lighting and the layout for our new kitchen area.

 Our New Kitchen Diner Design Plans

 I’ve never had a new kitchen before in all the houses we’ve lived in.
 We have always had to make do and mend with what was already there.
 So I have re-painted, replaced, re-tiled etc., but I have never just completely ripped a kitchen out and started again.
 The choices are endless!
-We wanted to make it feel modern, but we don’t plan to replace this kitchen anytime soon, so we didn’t want to choose anything that will go out of fashion quickly either!
+We wanted it to feel modern, but didn’t want anything that will go out of fashion quickly either!
 Once we’d picked the kitchen, we needed to think about splashbacks, worktops, flooring, taps, – the list goes on and on!